arduinovc/hackintosh-z50/README.md

 3/ Generate a new "SystemSerialNumber" and "SystemUUID" using OCAuxiliaryTools for example
 4/ Save and reboot

-### macOS Ventura and Sonoma
+### Important note: macOS Ventura and Sonoma

 Required to patch root with OpenCore Legacy Patcher (actual version 1.3.0)  to enable GPU acceleration.
 To root patch, I edit boot-args and csr-active-config inside config.plist file :
 - amfi_get_out_of_my_way=1 to disable AMFI
-- car-active-confi = EF0F0000 to disable SIP
+- car-active-confi=EF0F0000 to disable SIP

 Some apps cannot work with this : Steam / Shadow.tech / Music (Apple DRM) / Adobe apps (Illustrator / Photoshop)

+I recommend to use MacOS Monterey for full support.

+MacOS Monterey is the last OS supporting natively HD4000 iGPU.

 ## Hardware